 Today and Tomorrow

-Ping Pong, table tennis, flim-flam or gossama.
-You can call it whatever you like, as long as you also call it one of the most popular sports in the world.
+Ping Pong, table tennis, flim-flam or gossamer.
+You can call it whatever you like as long as you also call it one of the most popular sports in the world.

 Even though it looks like table tennis is dominated by Asian countries like Korea and China, it was not always the case.
 If you look in table tennis history, back in 1950’s up to early 1960’s, it seemed that European players were without competition.
 In 1952, the foam rubber paddle was introduced by Horoi Satoh, a Japanese player.
 Due to this, it improved the pace of the game even the spinning of the ball.
 Soon after, it did not take long before Japan was declared as the winner.
 A few years later, China also won, which lasted until the early 1980’s.
 China’s domination was eventually subdued when the sport entered the 1988 Olympic Games.